March 27, 2016

 “Having your own style can be a blessing and a curse.
 Usually, it’s a blessing right before it becomes a curse.”

 I think what he means here is that having a style is something that attracts attention.
 If it's repeated and praised among your peers, then more will start to take note and what a piece of the action.

 This is all great until you realize the only clients you get want that one style and nothing more from you.
 That limits things from the start and over time just makes the work really turn into work which is what we prefer to avoid (at least for me).

 Settling on a specific style may get you businesses but unfortunately, that style is the only business you’ll get if you settle.
 How you advertise yourself and your arsenal of styles dictates the path on which you’ll take going forward.
 Don’t be afraid to change things up.
-Diversity is the key with everything and with it you can solve a wider range of problems.
+Diversity is the key to everything and with it, you can solve a wider range of problems.